 - business or management

-Your university careers service can help you find suitable work experience.
+Your university careers service can help you find work experience, internship and placement opportunities.

 You'll usually need: